 The FCA (Free Carrier) Incoterm 2020 is the first Incoterm of the F group, the others being FAS (Free Alongside Ship) and FOB (Free On Board).

-Before we get into the details of the provision, let’s repeat a principle that we already stated in our guide on how to use Incoterms:
+Before we get into the details of the provision, let us repeat a principle that we already stated in our guide on how to use Incoterms:

 Incoterms determine the physical place in the supply chain where the transfer of risk shifts from the seller to the buyer.

-In the E group, the only Incoterm being EXW (Ex Works), the seller’s responsibility is minimal as the risk is transferred to the buyer the the seller’s premises upon collection of the goods.
+In the E group, the only Incoterm being EXW (Ex Works), the seller’s responsibility is minimal as the risk is transferred to the buyer at the seller’s premises upon collection of the goods.